SPHINX-HUB-ORG/SPHINXMiner/README.md

 ## Introduction

-This repository is dedicated to the SPHINX blockchain project, an open-source post-quantum SPHINX blockchain designed to provide secure and scalable solutions in the post-quantum era.
+This project is dedicated to the world community as an Open-source Post-quantum SPHINX blockchain, means anyone can join and contribute based on his/ her passion and skills.
+SPHINX is a blockchain protocol designed to provide secure and scalable solutions in the post-quantum era.
 The project aims to develop a robust and decentralized network using a Proof of Work (PoW) consensus algorithm initiated by the community.
+We thrilled to introduce a new design for Proof-of-Work operation.

-[SPHINX blockchain project](https://github.com/SPHINX-HUB-ORG/SPHINXPoW), an open-source post-quantum SPHINX blockchain designed to provide secure and scalable solutions in the post-quantum era.
+This repository is dedicated to the SPHINX blockchain project, an open-source post-quantum SPHINX blockchain designed to provide secure and scalable solutions in the post-quantum era.
 The project aims to develop a robust and decentralized network using a Proof of Work (PoW) consensus algorithm initiated by the community.

-## Components
+# Components

-# SPHINXMiner
+## SPHINXMiner

 This repository contains code for the SPHINXMiner project, which is a mining module for the SPHINX blockchain.
 The SPHINXMiner aims to provide a Proof of Work (PoW) algorithm for mining blocks in the SPHINX blockchain.